In this article

 -

 Check your registration status.
-If your annual worldwide taxable turnover is below CHF 100,000 (MWSTG Art.
-10), you are not obliged to register, but you also cannot charge VAT on invoices.
-Above that threshold, registration is mandatory.
+If annual worldwide taxable turnover sits below CHF 100,000 (MWSTG Art.
+10), you do not have to register, but you cannot charge VAT on invoices.
+Above that, registration is mandatory.

 -

 Convert at transaction time.
-Document the BTC-to-CHF rate at the moment of each sale using ESTV ICTax or a regulated exchange.
-Store it with the corresponding invoice.
+Record the BTC-to-CHF rate at the moment of each sale using ESTV ICTax or a regulated exchange.
+Store it with the invoice.

 -